Vellore: Economic, social and cultural changes in the 20th century

 The economic condition of the district in the earlier stages was not sound with the absence of major industries.
 Industries like Bharat Heavy Electricals Limited in Ranipet and the Tamil Nadu Industrial Explosives Limited, and the locality of Katpadi were established as the result of government policy.
 There has been notable growth of small scale industries and tanneries in the district, which has generated employment opportunities and benefitted farmers.
 Uzhavar Santhai is a useful market window for farmers.
 Women-driven self help groups have played an important role in building the rural economy and teaching rural women to be self-reliant.
 Vellore has also seen a period of upward social growth with improvement in literacy and the local economy.
 Literacy improved in part due to the Arivoli Movement.

 Geography and climate

-Aerial night view of the illuminated Vellore Fort in Tamil Nadu, India.